Meet Our Staff

 Zach is responsible for planning, managing, and executing strategic marketing and communications activities.
 Fueled by creativity and kindness, he is passionate about making a positive impact in the community.
 A PNW native, Zach enjoys spending time in nature and in the garden with his fiancée Rebekah, and their Rottweiler, Mr. Blue Bear.

-Maya is a 2022 Pathwaves Fellow selected to join the WCFC Policy and Advocacy Learning Network and team in their work for the next 20 months.
+As a 2022 Pathwaves Fellow, Maya originally joined the First 5 FUNdamentals team as part of the WCFC Policy and Advocacy Learning Network.
+In her current role as Program Manager for Child Care Voice, Maya will lead a cross sector group of organizations and individuals committed to improving access to high-quality, equitable, and culturally-inclusive child care in Pierce County.
 She is the proud mother of 2 boys and a Tacoma Native.
-Maya comes to this work with a background in all things children and families, ranging from years as child care staff, ECEAP Family Support, Doula and Childbirth Educator, to being a Parent Ambassador Alum and ELAA parent Caucus member.
+Maya comes to this work with a background in all things children and families, ranging from years as child care staff, ECEAP Family Support, Doula and Childbirth Educator, to being a Parent Ambassador Alum and ELAA Parent Caucus member.